free things to do in New York City

 Opening Reception | The Spanish Civil War Photographs of Agustí Centelles

-A photo exhibit curated by Joaquín D. Gasca and Michael Nash and organized in conjunction with the Centro Documental de la Memoria Histórica (Historical Memory Archives), Salamanca.
+A photo exhibit curated by Joaquín D. Gasca and Michael Nash and organized in conjunction with the Centro more Documental de la Memoria Histórica (Historical Memory Archives), Salamanca.
 It features 40 photographs taken during the Second Spanish Republic (1931-1936) and Spanish Civil War (1936-1939), and subsequently at the French concentration camp in Bram, by the celebrated Catalan photo journalist Agustí Centelles.
-All of the photographs are being exhibited for the first time, in conjunction with the parallel exhibit at the Centro Documental de la Memoria Histórica in Salamanca, which recently purchased Centelles' archive.
+All of the photographs are being exhibited for the first time, in conjunction with the parallel exhibit at the Centro Documental de la Memoria Histórica in Salamanca, which recently purchased Centelles' archive. less

 New York City, NY; NYC